developez/csv-importer-for-pods/README.md

 This plugin is compatible with every kinds of pods included User (extended) pod.

+# = 0.7 =

+* Improvements about gui interface to understand better the instructions

 # = 0.6 =
 * A functional csv importer for pods.
 * You can upload the csv file using the wordpress uploader, see a log of your importing, importing between two row indexes and obtain the format of the csv for the any pod.